collective/collective.collectionfilter/README.rst

-            'index': it,           # Name of the index to use 'metadata': it,        # Name of the metadata column to use 'display_modifier': _  # Function to prepare the metadata column value for displaying }
+            'index': it,           # Name of the index to use 'metadata': it,        # Name of the metadata column to use 'display_modifier': _  # Function to prepare the metadata column value for displaying 'index_modifier': None  # Function to transform the index search value.
+        }
         for it in metadata
     }